f5devcentral/f5-automation-labs/docs/module4/lab5.rst

 ..
 NOTE:: Another option that is available to solve this issue is to define all variables in the local scope for each item.
-This method is not preferred because it decreases protbility and increase complexity in definition of input variables.
+This method is not preferred because it decreases portability and increases complexity in definition of input variables.

 Task 2 - Build Complex Workflow JSON